 - Multitasking – A contact center agent could be engaged in an email thread on any given day while handling chat sessions and text message conversations.
 You need tech-savvy agents who are comfortable navigating different platforms and dividing their focus between tasks.

-- Writing Skills – Verbal and written communication require different skillsets.
-Agents need to be clear, concise, and professional in writing to avoid costly back-and-forth messaging.
+- Writing Skills – Verbal and written communication require different skill sets.
+Agents must be clear, concise, and professional in writing to avoid costly back-and-forth messaging.

 - Social Media Etiquette – Agents represent your brand.
 They can’t make guarantees or overpromises.
 They need to know which information should be kept private.
 Agents need to have a basic understanding of PR and marketing.